 - Do you show empathy when your team is struggling?

 - Have your shared your goals with your team?

 Developing a healthy team doesn’t mean helping on the unit all night and then working in your office all day.
 Instead, listen to the asks of your team and communicate with transparency.
 A look at the data shows that a healthy team and trusting relationship with their leader can go a long way.
 If you are interested in more information about healthy teams, see our Advancing Team Culture playbook.

 When professional athletes speak about great teams that they have been a part of, there is an aspect of one-mindedness that they are all working toward the same goal.
 This year, nursing is the team sport of the year.
 Nurses, both experienced and new, working toward the same purpose to provide care, empathy, dignity and support to their patients and families. .
 And just like professional sports, health care teams need some aspect of team building to stay healthy.
 In celebration of the team sport of the year, let’s make it our goal to continue to take care of our health care teams—listen to what they need, celebrate their wins and facilitate ways to be together and build up the team.
 After all, they have made all the difference.

-About the author: As a programmatic advisor for the Vizient/AACN Nurse Residency Program, Meg Ingram supports organizations in transitioning new graduate nurses to the profession of nursing as well as overseeing the program’s curriculum.
-Prior to joining Vizient, she was a nurse residency program coordinator and is passionate about creating a supportive, collaborative program in which new graduates can learn and engage to improve patient outcomes, bedside nursing leadership and evidence-based care.
+As a programmatic advisor for the Vizient/AACN Nurse Residency Program, Meg Ingram supports organizations in transitioning new graduate nurses to the profession of nursing as well as overseeing the program’s curriculum.
+Prior to joining Vizient, she was a nurse residency program coordinator and is passionate about creating a supportive, collaborative program in which new graduates can learn and engage to improve patient outcomes, nursing leadership and evidence-based care.